(305) 416-3180

 He earned his law degree from University of San Diego School of Law and his undergraduate degree from University of California, Riverside.

-Ms. Negrette is an associate at the Boca Raton office.
-Ms. Negrette’s practice includes construction defect litigation focused on defending developers, general contractors, subcontractors, and design professionals.
+Ms. Negrette is Of Counsel in the firm’s Boca Raton office where she focuses her practice in construction defect litigation and construction-related disputes.
+In this complex field, Ms. Negrette is dedicated to representing contractors, developers, subcontractors, and other construction professionals in a wide range of high-stakes, multi-million dollar litigation disputes stemming from the design and construction of residential and commercial projects.
 Ms. Negrette joined the firm in May 2023.
 Prior to joining the firm, Ms. Negrette focused her practice in the areas of insurance coverage, first-party property defense, general liability, and complex commercial litigation.

 Mr. Norris’s practice primarily involves representing, defending, and counseling business owners regarding a diverse array of legal issues.
 Mr. Norris has had the privilege of successfully representing hotel operators and other hospitality businesses, medical practices, airlines, MROs, universities, banks, governmental entities, large institutional clients, and small businesses.